Many agree that Orchids are pure love, and we have curated a list of Different Types of Orchid Varieties You Can Grow!

 Botanical Name: Zygopetalum spp

 Zygopetalum features fragrant flowers consistently from fall to spring.
 The stunning flowers have veins with spots of purple, chartreuse, and maroon color.
-The plant grows up to 2-3 feet in height and needs bright diffused light.
-It is one of the best types of orchids varieties you can grow!
+It is one of the best types of orchid varieties you can grow!